Sexually Transmitted Infections (STI)

 What is an STI?

-You can also have more than one STI at a time and sometimes having an infection puts you at risk for getting another, like HIV.
+Untreated STIs may lead to serious health complications and spread to others.
+You can have more than one STI at a time.
+In some cases, having an infection puts you at higher risk for getting another infection like HIV.

-There is no perfect way to bring these things up, but having a talk with your partner(s) about STIs and safe sex can help you and your partner(s) feel protected.
-Condoms and barriers like dental dams still remain the best way to protect yourself and your partner(s) from STIs.
-You can also make sure you are up-to-date with STI testing and vaccinations against Hepatitis and HPV.
+Barrier methods like condoms and dental dams still remain the best way to protect against STIs.
+You can also make sure you are up-to-date with STI testing and vaccinations for Hepatitis and HPV.

 - Emergency Contraception

 - Pregnancy Testing & Options

 - Other Services